the exam day 2 is 2025-10-25 Certification Information | American College of Veterinary Microbiologists Skip to main navigation Skip to main content

 Certification Information

 All parts of the ACVM Certification Examinations will be given during a 2-day period.
-Exams for 2024 will be given on November 1st and 2nd, 2024 and will be administered online.
+Exams for 2025 will be given on October 24, 2025 and October 25, 2025 and will be administered online.

 Candidates can qualify in one or more of the specialty areas of Bacteriology / Mycology, Immunology, Parasitology, and Virology.
 The deadline for application and submission of all supportive material is April 30.
 Applications submitted after this date, or incomplete applications, will not be considered.
 Applications are now available to complete online.
 Additional supporting materials can be submitted to: